-It’s more than halfway through the year, and if you are wondering where all that time has gone and what had happened to all those New Year’s resolutions to eating more nutritiously and staying healthy, you aren’t alone.
+It’s more than halfway through the year, and if you are wondering where all that time has gone and what had happened to all those New Year’s resolutions to eat more nutritiously and stay healthy, you aren’t alone.

 Still, it’s never too late to jump into a health kick, starting with ingesting more fruits and vegetables.
 And while we advocate eating them in their natural state most times, sometimes it’s just easier to turn them into juice or to blend them into a smoothie, especially if you are short on time in the week.
 This brings us to this question: Should you get a juicer or a blender?

 This article will help you decide by looking at both appliances and seeing which is easier to use and maintain.
 We also tried out several juicers and blenders ourselves, from brands such as Bosch, Hurom, Tefal and WMF, to test out the theories in real life.
 If you prefer to watch our video review, check that out at the end of the article.